Gear Meat Company: 20th century

 The early 1970s were a profitable time for the reorganised and modernised company, but in 1974 it reported a large financial loss.
 A large fire in February 1970 had destroyed a newly built storage facility along with a large amount of meat ready for export, and in 1973 the United Kingdom joined the European Economic Community which affected Gear's exports to Great Britain.
 During 1974 there were stoppages and 'go-slows' by workers at the plant.
 Taito Phillip Field was elected as Secretary of the Gear Meat branch of the powerful Freezing Workers' Union, and during the next few years workers held meetings to discuss responses to the company's policies which would reduce wages and conditions.
 After a lockout in November 1979 workers agreed to a 3% wage reduction.

 In 1977 Thomas Borthwick & Sons Ltd notified a takeover bid for Gear Meat.
 Brierley Investments then announced it wanted to become a major shareholder in Gear and the company chose to enter an agreement with Brierley Investments and the Hawkes Bay Farmers Meat Company Ltd, for 40% of Gear Meat's shares.
 Shareholders were angry the following year when the company made a loss, and further losses occurred in 1978 and 1980.
 This led to a takeover offer by the Hawkes Bay Farmers Meat Company which the Board of Gear Meat accepted on 19 June 1980.
 Gear would dispose of its land and plant at Petone, but retain its 40 retail shops.
 This would lead to the loss of jobs for about 1000 workers and affect household incomes and associated businesses in Petone.
 Workers objected to the company's proposal to shed staff and cut wages by 20% and the company chose to close the works.

 The closure of the Petone plant was confirmed on 20 November 1981.
 On 28 January 1982 Gear Meat shareholders voted to change the company's name to Huttons NZ Ltd. Gear Meat Company and Brierley Investments had previously bought Huttons' assets.
 Demolition of the Petone site took place between September 1982 and March 1984.
+The site is now partly occupied by the TAB New Zealand building.